Networking Fundamentals Quiz

 Incorrect

-AWS always reserves exactly 5 IP addresses in each subnet.
+AWS reserves exactly 5 IP addresses in every subnet:

 Question 3